Before Visiting Turkey Tips

 It is best to use bottled water to avoid drinking such heavy metals.

-I still use tap water to boil pasta or potatoes or something where I will not be drinking the water but in general, I use the 5-gallon water containers.
+I still use tap water to boil pasta or potatoes or something where I will not be drinking the water.
+In 2023 I installed a water filtration system and it has been great!

-If you don’t have access to them at your place or are only in town for a short period of town, you can get really large bottles of water and refill your smaller bottles regularly.
+If you don’t have access to the big 5-gallon containers at your place you can get really large bottles of water and refill your smaller bottles regularly.

 • Epic Filter with Nalgene body